 - Social security number and date of birth

 - Pay stubs or bank statements to demonstrate income

 - Co-signer information if you do not have sufficient credit history

 - Criminal history

 Questions to Ask Property Managers, Leasing Offices, and Landlords

-A property manager or landlord’s job is to work alongside you throughout the term of your lease.
-Prior to actually signing the lease, your communications with these professionals need to confirm that your future landlord or building manager will hold up their end of the bargain.
-Here are some straightforward questions to ask when seriously considering a rental:
+A property manager or landlord's job is to work alongside you throughout the term of your lease.
+Prior to signing the lease, you need to confirm that your future landlord or building manager will hold up their end of the bargain.
+Here are some questions to ask when considering a rental: